-In cases in which a sponsor allows only a limited number of proposals to be submitted, Providence College will select proposals according to the following process.
+In cases in which a sponsor allows only a limited number of proposals to be submitted, Providence College will select proposals according to the following process:

 - 1. Approximately six weeks before the application deadline, SPaRC will solicit letters of intent to apply and a brief project justification from each prospective applicant.
 SPaRC may not be aware of all limited submission competitions to provide advanced notice.
 In cases where only one faculty member comes forward, a competition will not be held. - 2.
 The applicants' materials will then be forwarded to a review committee for review and ranking.
 The review committee composition will be determined based upon the competition under consideration. - 3.
 Sponsored Projects and Research Compliance will notify all candidates of their status.
 If the first candidate should decide to forego applying, then Sponsored Projects and Research Compliance team will notify the alternate candidates. - 4.
-The nominees should work with Sponsored Projects and Research Compliance to complete their proposals.
+The nominees must work with Sponsored Projects and Research Compliance to complete their proposals.
+Proposals will be submitted for formal routing and approval.